 He married on June 10, 1663 with Maria Vermilye (1629-1689) and she was his second wife.

 Her parents were Isaac Vermeilye, born 1601 and Jacomina Jacobs.

 Her grandparents were Jean Vermeille and Marie Roublay.

 Son of John Montagne was Abraham de la Montagne, baptized March 14, 1664.

 He married on March 27, 1689 with Rebecca Teunis.

-Her parents were Teunis Iden van Huyse and Jannetje Tysen van Pelt.
+were Teunis Iden van Huyse and Jannetje Tysen van Pelt.

 Her grandparents were Iden van Huyse and Trijntje Jacobs on the father’s side,